 - Use your paper towel to open bathroom doors

-- Turn on the facet with you elbow or wrist
+- Turn on the faucet with your elbow or wrist

 - Try typing on any store keypads with your knuckles instead of your fingertips